 - 1. Remove the wheel and brake pads to prevent contamination. - 2.
-If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground. - 3.
-Remove the master cylinder cap (item 23) using a 26mm spanner. - 4.
+Push the caliper pistons back into their bores and insert a spacer between the pistons to prevent them coming out during the bleed operation. - 3.
+If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground. - Remove the master cylinder cap (item 4) using a 2mm allen key.
+Then remove the rubber diaphragm. - 5.
 Place the closed end of an 8mm spanner over the bleed nipple on the brake caliper.
 Fit a length of clear plastic hose (approximately 30cm) onto the bleed nipple and place the free end into an empty container.
-The hose should be a snug fit and not fall off, the free end does not need to be submerged under brake fluid. - 5.
-Fill the master cylinder reservoir with brake fluid.
+The hose should be a snug fit and not fall off, the free end does not need to be submerged under brake fluid.